BhallaLab/moose/docs/user/py/quickstart/index.rst

 objects of those classes.
 Objects are the building-blocks of models in MOOSE.
 We call MOOSE objects ``element`` and use object and element interchangeably in the context of MOOSE.
-Elements are conceptually laid out in a tree-like hierarchical structure.
-If you are familiar with file system hierarchies in common operating systems, this should be simple.
+Elements are conceptually laid out in a tree-like hierarchical structure just like file system hierarchies in common operating systems.

-At the top of the object hierarchy sits the ``Shell``, equivalent to the root directory in UNIX-based systems and represented by the path ``/``.
+At the top of the object hierarchy sits the ``Shell`` (equivalent to the root directory in UNIX-based systems and represented by the path ``/``).
 You can list the existing objects under ``/`` using the ``le`` function. ::

         >>> moose.le()